Properties

 Last updated

-When adding a property-based channel, the context menu displays a list of component properties on the object, as shown below.
-Submenus are organized by component, each listing the properties Timeflow can animate, followed by the target attribute (if it is a complex value, such as a vector or color).
+Submenus are organized by component, each listing the properties that can be animated, followed by the target attribute (if it is a complex value, such as a vector or color).

 Properties are listed in alphabetical order, with longer lists divided into submenus starting with the first letter of the property name.
 These names are defined by the script or object they belong to.